 HPW undertakes office space management on both strategic and operational levels.

-A strategic approach is taken for longer-term (2-5years) office accommodation planning and project implementation in the Brisbane CBD and 18 strategically significant regional centres.
-These 18 centres are identified in Guideline 1: Planning.
+A strategic approach is taken for longer-term (2-5years) office accommodation planning and project implementation in the Brisbane CBD and regional centres.

-An operational approach is generally taken for current-year office requirements in Brisbane and the 18 regional centres referred to above, and also in other regional centres that are smaller and have a relatively stable office accommodation demand.
+An operational approach is generally taken for current-year office requirements in Brisbane and regional centres.

 The management objectives for HPW are to: